rkemery-msft/abd-modules/README.md

-# Azure Simple VM Terraform Module Example
+# Azure Blitz Deploy - Module Examples

-This repository provides an example Terraform configuration demonstrating how to use the `azure-vm-module` to deploy a simple Linux Virtual Machine (VM) on Microsoft Azure.
+This repository provides example Terraform configurations demonstrating how to use various modules designed for rapid Azure resource deployment.

+Currently, the primary example showcases the `azure-vm-module` for deploying a simple Linux Virtual Machine (VM) on Microsoft Azure.

+Key points about this initial Linux VM example:

+* **Focus:** Demonstrates a basic deployment scenario using the `azure-vm-module`.
+* **State Management:** It utilizes local Terraform state and **does not configure remote state**.
+This is suitable for quick testing or individual use but should be adapted for team collaboration or production environments.
+* **Module Location:** Assumes the `azure-vm-module` is located in a directory relative to this example's configuration files (i.e., `../modules/azure-vm-module`).

+Stay tuned!
+More examples, potentially covering different modules and more complex scenarios within the "Azure Blitz Deploy" scope, will be added to this repository over time.

+---

 ## Overview